 All CDP holders accrue interest on their outstanding DAI loans they have taken out.
-This Stability Fee has varied from 0.5%, to 2.5%, back to 0.5%, to where it is now, at 1%.
+This Stability Fee has varied from 0.5%, to 2.5%, back to 0.5%, and now all the way up to 11.5%.
 This fee changes as a result of MKR holders voting to increase, or decrease the cost of spending; a mechanism that balances DAI supply with DAI demand, as well as a way to mitigate systemic risk.

 This accrued fee goes to purchasing MKR off the secondary market, and burning it.
-This mechanism is present to ensure proper alignment incentive between MKR token holders, and the governance over MakerDAO.
+This mechanism ensure propers alignment incentive between MKR token holders, and the governance over MakerDAO.
 Good governance decisions = more MKR burned over time.
 Bad governance decisions = less MKR burned over time.

 Calculating MKR Burn Rate

 [DAI Market Cap] x [Stability Fee] x [Time] = DAI-denominated MKR burn rate.
 I.e., how much USD-worth of MKR will be burned, per unit-time.
 This equation tells us how much cash flow the MakerDAO system takes in via MKR burning.

 As of 19 Feb 2019, DAI Market Cap is 80.5M.
 The Stability Fee is 1%.
 1% of the DAI market cap is accrued per year, or $805,000 in fees generated per year.
 This means that the MakerDAO system collects $805,000 in interest payments, which is automatically used to purchase MKR, and burn it.

 As of 17 April 2019, DAI Market Cap is 90M.
 The Stability Fee is 11.5%.
 11.5% of the DAI market cap is accrued per year, or $10,350,000 in fees generated per year.
 This means that the MakerDAO system collects $10,350,000 in interest payments, which is automatically used to purchase MKR off the secondary market, and burn it.